eyereasoner/Notation3-By-Example/examples/sharcs/README.md

 # SHARCS Example

-SHARCS example is a collection of data, rules and validation steps to simulate at data clearning house use-case.
+SHARCS example is a collection of data, rules and validation steps to simulate a data clearning house use-case.

 The **Knowledge Base** collection contains zero or more data resources that are available in the context of the clearning house.